 Give Forestry access to your GitLab repositories by clicking “Authorize”.
 You can also request access to any GitLab Groups you are a member of.

-In order to import a site from GitLab, you will need master permissions for the repository.
+In order to import a site from GitLab, you will need maintainer or owner permissions for the repository.
 This is because Forestry needs to add a webhook to your repository in order to watch for changes.

 Importing from GitLab Groups

-If you are trying to import a repository from a GitLab Group you are a member of, you will need master permissions on the actual repository you are trying to import.
+If you are trying to import a repository from a GitLab Group you are a member of, you will need maintainer permissions on the actual repository you are trying to import.

 Caught a mistake or want to contribute to the docs?
 Edit this page on Github!